envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is an architectural pattern?
 A: It is a general and reusable solution to a common problem in software architecture within a given context.

-Q: What is the recommended use of "N-tier" architecture?
+Q: What is the recommended use of "N-tier" (multi-tier) architecture?
 A: It is recommended to use this architecture in desktop applications in general and in API's.

 Q: What is the recommended use of "client and server" architecture?